How to renew TSA PreCheck and Global Entry: Save time at the airport

-- Chase Sapphire Reserve – Every four years
+- Chase Sapphire Reserve – New credit every four years

-- United℠ Explorer Card – Every four years
+- United℠ Explorer Card – New credit every four years

-- Marriott Bonvoy Brilliant™ American Express® Card – Every four years for Global Entry or four and a half years for TSA PreCheck ($450 annual fee; see rates & fees)
+- Marriott Bonvoy Brilliant™ American Express® Card – New credit every four years for Global Entry or four and a half years for TSA PreCheck ($450 annual fee; see rates & fees)

-- Southwest Rapid Rewards® Performance Business Credit Card – Every four years
+- Southwest Rapid Rewards® Performance Business Credit Card – New credit every four years

 The cost of a five-year membership for TSA PreCheck is $85 while Global Entry (which comes with TSA PreCheck) costs $100.
 Any credit card that offers a trusted traveler program statement benefit will cover the cost of one of these programs up to $100.

 If you have a valid passport and can apply for the program, we recommend that you apply for Global Entry rather than TSA PreCheck.
 If you plan on doing any international travel in the next five years, it’s worth it.

 All U.S. trusted traveler programs are valid for five years, and some programs allow members to renew their membership earlier than others.
 Whether you hold TSA PreCheck or Global Entry, it is easy to find out when you’ll need to renew either program.